Refuse & Recycling

 Refuse Pickup Days

 Since May of 2016, pickup days for resident refuse is Tuesday.
-The Village will no longer have two separate pickup days within the Village.
+The Village no longer has two separate pickup days.

 Refuse in the Village is contracted for with Republic Services.
 Republic Services directly bills for these services on a quarterly basis.
 The rates are as follows:

 |Service||Monthly Rates for July 1, 2018 - June 30, 2019

 |95 Gallon Weekly Service